Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 12

-Push the gearbox selector shaft back to free up the work space.
+Push the valve operating rod back to free up the work space.
 Push by hand.

-Removing the selector shaft will make our task easier when drilling the old seal and when installing the new one.
+Removing the valve operating rod will make our task easier when drilling the old seal and when installing the new one.

-Removing the selector shaft will make our task easier when drilling the old seal and when installing the new one.
+Removing the valve operating rod will make our task easier when drilling the old seal and when installing the new one.

-Push the gearbox selector back to free up the work space
+Push the gearbox rod back to free up the work space

 Op 13